wux4an/dream/docs/guides/multiple-formats.md

 # Multiple Formats

-Serve the same data in different formats: JSON, HTML, CSV, XML.
+Serve the same data in different formats (JSON, HTML, CSV) from the same controller.
+This allows you to build a rich web UI and a JSON API with a single backend.

+## Concept

+**One Controller, Multiple Views.**

+Instead of separate `api/users_controller.gleam` and `web/users_controller.gleam`, you have one `users_controller.gleam` that responds with the requested format.

 ## Setup